JNPRAutomate/JNPRAutomateDemo-Class/docs/proctorconfiguration.md

 	-	Uses bridged interface for 10.10.0.5
 	-	Uses private network interface for 192.168.10.1
 	-	If your network does not provide a DHCP server this host can provide DHCP services
-		-	This must be configured seperately
+		-	This must be configured separately